-The Recreational Trails Master Plan (RTMP) was developed to guide the future development of Hamilton's trail system adhering to federal, provincial and municipal legislation and policies.
-The RTMP's goals relevant to the Westdale Traffic Management Study include:
+The Recreational Trails Master Plan (RTMP) was developed to guide the future development of Hamilton's trail system adhering to Federal, Provincial and Municipal legislation and policies.
+The relevant goals to the Ainslie Wood Traffic Management Study include:

-- Complement the overall transportation system to support multi-modal mobility; - Integration of a trail system with planned infrastructure projects for Highway 403 and GO Transit station; and, - Alleviate gaps in the 2007 trail initiatives by introducing new trail connection.
+- Complement the overall transportation system to support multi-modal mobility; - Integration of a trail system with planned infrastructure projects for Highway 403 and GO transit station; and, - Alleviate gaps in the 2007 trail initiative by introducing new trail connection.